RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 ### Perspectives

 * **Business** \
-  Stakeholder from the business perspective can use the CAF to create a stong business case for cloud adoption.
+  Stakeholder from the business perspective can use the CAF to create a strong business case for cloud adoption.

 * **People** \
-  CAF can be used to evaluate organizational structures and roles, new skills and process requirememnts and identify gaps.
+  CAF can be used to evaluate organizational structures and roles, new skills and process requirements and identify gaps.

 * **Governance** \
   Focus on the skills and processes that are needed to align IT strategy and goals with business strategy and goals.